Understanding solar warranties in Perth: product, performance, and workmanship

 - Documentation that the underperformance isn't caused by soiling, shading, or inverter issues

-- How long has the business been operating?
-(5+ years is a positive indicator)
+- How long the business has been operating (5+ years is a positive indicator)

-No measure is foolproof — established businesses also close.
+No measure is foolproof.
+Established businesses also close.
 Some installer networks have trust arrangements where member companies honour each other's workmanship warranties if a member ceases trading.
 Ask if this applies to your installer.

 Summary comparison